06 Safeguarding children, young people and vulnerable adults policy

 and will do this by putting young people and vulnerable adult’s right to be ‘strong, resilient and listened to ‘at the heart of all our activities.

-The Early Years Alliance ‘three key commitments’ are broad statements against
+The Early Years Alliance ‘four commitments’ are broad statements against

-which policies and procedures across the organisation will be drawn to provide a consistent and coherent strategy for safeguarding children young people and vulnerable adults in all services
+which policies and procedures across the organisation are drawn to provide a consistent and coherent strategy for safeguarding children young people and vulnerable adults.
+The four key commitments

-safety’ in which children, young people and vulnerable adults are protected from abuse and harm in all areas of its service delivery.
+safety in which children, young people and vulnerable adults are protected from abuse and harm in all areas of its curriculum and service delivery.

 NB: A ‘young person’ is defined as 16–19-year-old.
-In an early years setting, they may be a student, worker, or
+In an early years setting, they may be a student, apprentice educator, or

 A ‘vulnerable adult’